PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ```

 /// <summary>
-/// Updates the opponent tank's position, rotation and if they have been reset
+/// Updates the opponent tank's position, rotation, and if they have been reset
 /// </summary>
-/// <param name="_packet">Packet Receieved From Opponetn Player</param>
+/// <param name="_packet">Packet Received From Opponent Player</param>
 public void UpdateOpponentTanks(RTPacket _packet){

 }
 /// <summary>
 /// Instantiates the opponent shells with the id of the opponent
 /// </summary>
-/// <param name="_packet">Packet Receieved From Opponetn Player</param>
+/// <param name="_packet">Packet Received From Opponent Player</param>
 public void InstantiateOpponentShells(RTPacket _packet){

 }
 /// <summary>
 /// Updates the opponent shell's rotation and position
 /// </summary>
-/// <param name="_packet">Packet Receieved From Opponetn Player</param>
+/// <param name="_packet">Packet Received From Opponent Player</param>
 public void UpdateOpponentShells(RTPacket _packet){

 }
 /// <summary>
 /// This is called when an opponent has registered a collision.
-/// It will remove the shell that hit, reset the opponent's tank and update the
+/// It will remove the shell that hit, reset the opponent's tank, and update the
 /// score of the owner of the shell that hit.
 /// </summary>
-/// <param name="_packet">Packet Receieved From Opponetn Player</param>
+/// <param name="_packet">Packet Received From Opponent Player</param>
 public void RegisterOpponentCollision(RTPacket _packet){

 }